 fe14.spectrum() creates fe14.Spectrum contain the line and continuum spectrum information

-will plot the emissivities for the top (default = 10) lines in the specified wavelength range.
+will plot the intensities for the top (default = 10) lines in the specified wavelength range.
+If the Intensity attribute has not yet been calculated, it will calculate it.
 Since there are 21 temperature involved, a single temperature is selected (21/2 = 10).
 Otherwise,

-plots the emissivities for a temperature = t[2] = 7.9e+5, in this case.
+plots the intensities for a temperature = t[2] = 7.9e+5, in this case.
 And, by specifying relative = 1, the emissivities will be plotted relative to the strongest line.

 gives the following terminal output: